Julien Chaisse & Anushka Tanwar

 More countries might establish hybrid courts: India

 Dr. Julien Chaisse is Professor at the City University of Hong Kong, School of Law.
-He is an award-winning scholar and a globally recognized authority on the intersection between international economic law (trade, investment, and tax), international dispute resolution, and the transnational law of globalization.
-His scholarship, which includes a dozen books and over 60 articles and book chapters, has been cited by international courts/tribunals, as well as U.S. Courts.
+He is an award-winning scholar and a worldwide recognized authority on the intersection between international economic law (trade, investment, and tax), international dispute resolution, and the transnational law of globalization.
+His scholarship, which includes a dozen books and over 60 articles and book chapters.
+It has been cited by international courts/tribunals, as well as U.S. Courts.

 Dr. Chaisse is an active member of the World Economic Forum (“Tax and Globalization Working Group” and “Data Policy Platform”).
 Dr. Chaisse serves as Advisory Board member of both the Asian Academy of International Law (AAIL) and World Free Zone Convention (WFZC).
 He also serves as Director of the Dot Trademark Policy Committee (DTPC), co-founder of the Internet Intellectual Property Institute (IIPI), and Member of the Hong Kong’s Government Board of Review (Inland Revenue Ordinance).
 Dr. Chaisse is an advisor & partner to the United Nations ARTNET on FDI and member of the Academic Forum on Investor-state Dispute Settlement.